 Antonio earned a Master of Fine Arts degree in Directing in 2003 from York University in Toronto, Ontario, training under the guidance of David Rotenberg.
 He concurrently furthered his training in voice and speech under David Smukler, receiving a Graduate Diploma in Voice.
 He has directed plays by such diverse authors as Ibsen, García Lorca, Sophocles, Euripides, Shakespeare, Chekhov, Charles Mee, Terrence McNally, Yasmina Reza, David Valdés Greenwood, Tennessee Williams, Michel Tremblay, Horton Foote, Ariel Dorfman, Sarah Kane, Jean-Claude von Itallie, John Herbert, Leo Cabranes-Grant, William Luce and Alan Ayckbourn for New Repertory Theatre, the Provincetown Tennessee Williams Festival, Dixon Place, Teatro Libre, Tallahassee Little Theatre, The Theatre Offensive, Stages Theatre Company, The Pato Farsante Company, and The British Council.
 He has also worked with solo performers Jeff McMahon and Carlos Manuel and served as voice and text coach for Actors’ Shakespeare Project and the Asolo Repertory Theatre.

-In summer 2013, Antonio directed his first opera, Otto Nicolai’s The Merry Wives of Windsor, for Boston Midsummer Opera.
-He returned to BMO to direct Bedrich Smetana’s The Bartered Bride in 2014, the double bill of Gaetano Donizetti’s Il Campanello di Notte and Pietro Mascagni’s L’amico Fritz in 2016, Donizetti’s L’elisir d’amore in 2017, and Rossini’s Il Barbiere di Siviglia in 2018.
-Also in 2017, Antonio directed Man of La Mancha for New Repertory Theatre.
+Antonio directed his first opera in 2013, Otto Nicolai’s The Merry Wives of Windsor, for Boston Midsummer Opera.
+He has returned to BMO to direct Bedrich Smetana’s The Bartered Bride in 2014, the double bill of Gaetano Donizetti’s Il Campanello di Notte and Pietro Mascagni’s L’amico Fritz in 2016, Donizetti’s L’elisir d’amore in 2017, and Rossini’s Il Barbiere di Siviglia in 2018 and La Cenerentola in 2019.
+In 2017, Antonio directed Man of La Mancha for New Repertory Theatre.

 Several of Antonio’s articles and essays about his experiences as a bilingual theatre artist have been published in, among others, American Theatre Magazine, the Voice & Speech Review, the Stanford Shakespeare Encyclopedia, Paso de Gato (Mexico) Back Stage East, Dramatics Magazine and the online journal Borrowers and Lenders.
 He is featured in The Politics of American Actor Training and Colorblind Shakespeare: New Perspectives in Race & Performance, collections published by Routledge.